masaccio/picow_day_clock/README.md

 * Improve the handling of errors:
   * Once the watchdog reboots, the watchdog icon permanently displays
   * Provide feedback from within the Wi-Fi and NTP modules so that timeouts are clearer
+* Complete the code coverage work, particularly the handling of NTP KoD packets
 * Figure out how to safely remove the connectors from the Waveshare LCD module so they can be hidden behind the LCDs
 * Build the prototype into a more final layout that is more compact
 * Build an enclosure.
 I plan to create two shallow wooden boxes, put some brass between them and encase the LCD screens in class domes